About the Hajim School

 - Institute of Optics

 - Mechanical engineering

 From alternative energy to technical entrepreneurship, we continually expand our program offerings to reflect current and future opportunities for research, development, and application.
-Most recently, the Hajim School and the University are at the forefront of data science education with the Institute for Data Science, a $100-million project currently underway.

 In short, the Hajim School’s students, alumni, faculty, staff, and supporters work together to make the world ever better.